jmalicki/compio-sync/README.md

 - **Windows**: Will use IOCP events for unified event loop (Phase 3)
 - **Fallback**: Generic implementation using parking_lot + AtomicWaker

+### Testing Limitations

+**Windows 7 Support**: While compio-sync is designed to work on older Windows versions (including Windows 7), we cannot test this in CI due to GitHub Actions limitations.
+GitHub Actions only provides:
+- `windows-latest` (Windows Server 2022)
+- `windows-2019` (Windows Server 2019)
+- `windows-2016` (Windows Server 2016)

+**Legacy Windows Testing**: For Windows 7 and other legacy versions, the library will use the generic fallback implementation (parking_lot + AtomicWaker).
+This provides good performance while maintaining compatibility with older systems.

 ## Contributing

 Contributions are welcome!
 Please see: